This article is reviewed by an expert

 • Detoxification

 Ayurveda emphasizes the importance of removing toxins from the body to restore balance and promote healing.
-It may involve eliminating processed foods intake and consuming more fresh fruits and vegetables.
+It may involve eliminating processed food intake and consuming more fresh fruits and vegetables.

 • Yoga and meditation